-Dr. McClain is Artist in Residence and Coordinator of Graduate Studies in Music at FAU.
-She teaches voice and Singers’ Diction in addition to graduate research and music history courses.
+Dr. McClain is also an Instructor and the Coordinator of Graduate Studies in Music at FAU.
+Her courses include graduate and undergraduate applied voice and Diction for Singers, Graduate Survey of Art Song, Vocal Chamber Music, and undergraduate and graduate research courses.
 In the summer of 2007, she was a resident faculty member in Chemnitz, Germany, for a program of “Music, Language and Culture of Germany” sponsored by James Madison University.
 Prior to joining the Florida Atlantic Music Faculty in 2006, she taught voice and related courses at JamesMadisonUniversity and MaryBaldwinCollege in Virginia.
-From 1990-2001 she was Professor of Music at Georgia Southern University where she was head of the Vocal/Choral Committee taught voice and vocal pedagogy and literature.
+From 1990-2001 she was Professor of Music at Georgia Southern University where she was head of the Vocal/Choral Committee and taught voice, vocal pedagogy, and vocal literature.
 She has also taught on the voice faculties of the University of Virginia, Southern Virginia University, Teachers College (Columbia University), Queens College, Sarah Lawrence College, and The American Musical and Dramatic Academy in New York.
-She is in frequent demand as a master class clinician and adjudicator and is a member of the National Association of Teachers of Singing with whom she has held state offices in both Georgia and Virginia.
+She is in frequent demand as a master class clinician and adjudicator and is a member of the National Association of Teachers of Singing with whom she has held state and local offices in both Georgia and Virginia.
 She is also a member of Phi Kappa Phi, Golden Key Society and is a lifetime member of Sigma Alpha Iota.
 Dr. McClain’s recording of American art songs entitled “Love’s Seasons” with renowned accompanist Margo Garrett is available on the Musicians Showcase Recordings label (MS1055

 A native of North Carolina, Dr. McClain received the Bachelor of Arts degree from MeredithCollege, a Master of Music degree from Manhattan School of Music, and the Doctor of Education from Teachers College, ColumbiaUniversity in New York City.